CannonFodderr/audiosystem/README.md

 This is a digital version of an analog system created to help with reading disabilities treatment

 #### What can it do?
-The application is in its early stages but right now it implements:
+The application is in its early stages but already implements:
-* One central control room (ADMIN) can connect & control and listen to many listening rooms (USERS).
+* One central *control room (ADMIN)* that can connect & control and listen to many *listening rooms (USERS)*.
+* Admin can recive many connections but send data commands only for one room at a time (While listening...)
 * WebRTC (PeerJS) - handles peer 2 peer connection for data and audio streaming connection.
 * Web Audio API is used to handle Stream to Audio Context / Audio Context  to Stream & Gain control over audio elements.
 * Node serverside API handles authentication and data fetching from mongoDB.
+* Pitch Detection - *optional* for triggering audio context oscillator over the User playback.
+* Heavy workload (Audio Context, Stream Generation & Pitch Detection )implemented on the user side to prevent overloading the admin.
+* Centrelized state managment with React Context System.

 *While listening to a room admin can:*